ropensci/clifro/cran-comments.md

 ## Downstream dependencies
 I have also run R CMD CHECK on macleish, the only downstream dependency of clifro, without any problems.

+## Resubmission

+This is a resubmission.
+In this version, I have:

+- Changed **http**://ropensci.org to **https**://ropensci.org/ in `README.md`.
+- Changed https://**www.**niwa.co.nz to https://niwa.co.nz/ in the `clifro` vignette.
+- Included a fully-specified URL to `CONDUCT.md`.

+These changes have been made to remove the 'Found the following (possibly) invalid URLs' NOTE in the CRAN checks.